-The Company has defined a set of limits for the main types of risk that it may present (strategic and business risks, operational and technological, including cybersecurity, financial and fiscal and compliance and model risks), with the establishment of the maximum acceptable level of risk, which must be in line with the Budget and the 2022-2030 Strategic Plan.
+The Company has defined a set of limits for the main types of risk that the company may present (strategic and business risks, operational and technological, including integrated security, financial and fiscal, compliance and model, and reputational risks), with the establishment of the maximum acceptable level of risk.
+These limits must be aligned with the Budget and with the Company's Strategic Plan.
 These limits, which are specified in a series of indicators monitored periodically throughout the year, are reviewed annually and approved by the Board of Directors through the Audit and Compliance Committee, within the framework of its functions in the sphere of risk control and management of the Company.
 The Audit and Compliance Committee monitors the adherence to these limits on a quarterly basis, using the specified risk indicators.

-E.5 Identify any financial and non-financial risks, including fiscal, which have occurred during the year.
+E.5.
+Identify any financial and non-financial risks, including fiscal, which have occurred during the year.